mk-fg/pulseaudio-mixer-cli/README.md

 they should be updated on the ui update events.

-DBus reconnection (sometimes via re-exec, because python-dbus seem to cache more stuff than it probably should) is built-in, so there's no problem with transient pulseaudio processes, although the fact that the client is connected via dbus interface will keep them alive indefinitely.
+DBus reconnection (sometimes via re-exec, because python-dbus seem to cache more stuff than it probably should) is built-in, so there should be no problem with transient pulseaudio processes, although the fact that the client is connected via dbus interface might keep them alive indefinitely.

 Starting the mixer should also trigger pulseaudio start, if proper dbus autolaunch service descriptions are installed in the system.

-It should also work with system-wide pulseaudio daemon (usage of which is [highly discouraged by developers](http://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/User/WhatIsWrongWithSystemWide), btw) - in that case neither dbus system nor session bus is accessed, since ServerLookup interface doesn't seem to be available on either one (at least in
+Script should also work with system-wide pulseaudio daemon (usage of which is [highly discouraged by developers](http://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/User/WhatIsWrongWithSystemWide), btw) - in that case neither dbus system nor session bus is accessed, since ServerLookup interface doesn't seem to be available on either one (at least in